dingdongg/spotify-payment/README.md

 **Milestone 3 (due 26/11/2022)**

-1. Implement Database (MongoDB)
+1. Connect Database (MongoDB)
-2. Hooking it up with the back end
+2. Schema and Model for Users and Payments
+3. Users and Payment Controllers

 **Milestone 4 (due 10/12/2022)**